Henriettahenrietta/Hello-World/README.md

 # Hello-World
-Trying to work with git for the first time using Hello World
+Display Hello World to the user by using git